 The Other Side Academy, located in downtown Salt Lake City, is a two-year therapeutic residential program for men who are transitioning out of jail or prison.
 Judges are also encouraged to consider the program as an alternative to incarceration.

-For residential treatment and additional sober living options, see Treatment page.
+For residential treatment options, see Treatment page.

 Other Housing Resources

 The Housing Authority of Utah County assists eligible families with affordable housing.

 The Provo City Housing Authority assists eligible disabled individuals, the elderly, and families with affordable housing.

 Wasatch Mental Health clients may qualify for Supported Housing Services (801-373-7443).